Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Limit for

 The conjecture is true.
 It is well known that when $\mu=- {1\over 2}$, to the monodromy data $p_{0x}=p_{x1}=p_{01}=-2$ a one parameter class of {\it Chazy solutions } of $PVI_{-{1\over 2}}$ is associated.
 The result is established in \cite{MazzChazy}.
-Such solutions depend on a complex parameter, and include the solutions behaving as:
+Such solutions form a one parameter class, which includes (\ref{trieste}) (no parameter in (\ref{trieste})).
 Therefore, the limit of (\ref{pro2y}) for $\nu \to 0$, $p_{0x}=p_{x1}=p_{01}$ and $\mu $ real, is one element in the class of Chazy solutions.
 Similar result is estabilished in Section 3.1, Lemma 9, of \cite{MazzChazy}.